 Eligibility Criteria

-Premier’s One World Scholarships will be awarded annually on a competitive basis to students who:
+The scholarships will be awarded on a competitive basis to students who:

-• Are British Columbia residents, defined as having had their primary residency at an address in the province for at least the past 12 months;
+• are British Columbia residents, defined as having had their primary residency at an address in the province for at least the past 12 months prior to the application deadline, May 15th;

-• Are not carrying out their study/work activity in a country from which they have immigrated within the past ten years;
+• are not carrying out their study/work activity in a country from which the student has immigrated within the past ten years;

-• Are enrolled in an academic program at a public post-secondary institution in BC leading to a credential that requires at least two years of full time study for completion;
+• are enrolled in an academic program leading to a credential that requires at least two years of full time study for completion and have been accepted into an eligible study or work abroad program, as defined above;

-• Are able to demonstrate links between their study/work abroad experience and their education goals;
+• are able to demonstrate links between their study/work abroad experience and their education goals; and

-• Have demonstrated some involvement in their institution and/or community; and
+• have demonstrated some extra curricular involvement in their current educational institution and/or community.

-Selected scholarship recipients will be expected to accept their scholarship and begin their study term within twelve months after the date of notification regarding the scholarship.
+Selected award recipients will be expected to accept their award and begin their study term within twelve months after the date of notification regarding the award.

 The Scholarship Society adjudication committee will make its selection on the basis of: